 Getting stuck on a question often throws interviewees off.
 Some technical interview questions are designed to test your reaction to complex challenges, making the way you respond even more important.
 That’s why it is a good idea to prepare a plan of action for that kind of situation.

 So, what should you do if you stumble across a question you don’t know how to answer?
 First things first, stop, take a deep breath, and take your time to process the problem.
 If there is something you don’t understand, ask the interviewer for clarification and keep asking questions until you get it.
-Even if you have the smallest speck of doubt, voice your understanding of the question because it will give the interviewer the opportunity to correct you, where necessary.
+Even if you have the smallest speck of doubt, voice your understanding of the question because it will allow the interviewer to correct you, where necessary.

 If, after clarification, you are still unsure, start with what you do know.
 You’ll get credit for putting in the effort to find a solution and demonstrating your thought process.
 Honesty is the best policy.
 If you really don’t know, explain where you would look to solve the issue if you were faced with it in your daily work.